-I think one of the affects on the church, and therefore the spiritual life of people, is the growing independence that people sense they have to chart their own course through life.
+I think one of the effects on the church, and therefore the spiritual life of people, is the growing independence that people sense they have to chart their own course through life.
 Research has shown that people spend less time inviting friends and family over for parties and dinners.
 People are much less concerned with 'membership' in organizations, and more interested in freedom from commitment.
 In short, people isolate themselves from the world in ways that our grandparents would never have dreamed of.
 To "belong to something bigger than yourself" was understood by our ancestors as part and parcel of being an American.
 And church and family were the central institutions that they turned to as places of refuge in times of political or economic uncertainty.
 Church was life.
 Family was life.
 They were 'institutions' that you could depend on in times of prosperity and disillusionment.
 Even if your relatives died or moved away, your church family was always there - always ready to help.
 Church was the rock that couldn't be moved by men or nature.
 Do we still see the church in this light today?

-Adding to this 'independent thinking' that we see in the 21st century is an American society that is disillusioned with civil governments, corporate America, and civic organizations.
-Corrupt politicians who bailout failing corporations with tax payer dollars; corruption scandals in government, corporations, and in the Roman Catholic Church; these have had an impact on the way Americans look at all institutions, including the Lutheran Church - Missouri Synod.
+Adding to this 'independent thinking' that we see in the 21st century is a world that places 'organization' in a bad light.
+The recent melt down of Wall Street only adds to people's suspicions about government and corporations - and church denominations like the Lutheran Church Missouri Synod get dragged into the fray.
 How can you trust the Church, people will, say when it's run by sinful people that don't always have your best interests in mind?

 Well first, God has created His Church and all governments on the face of the earth.
 In doing so, He rules them separately.
 The world, including government and business, is run by His control over vocation.
-God raises up people with specific talents, to work in business and government.
+God raises up people, with specific talents, to work in business and government.
 He opens doors, closes others, and moves people through society in ways that we can't see.
 We attribute much to good or bad luck, but the providence of God is the real force behind all that is good in the world.
 Yes, evil penetrates where good was intended, but God allows the bad for our good.
 He uses the 'down times' and even personal economic loss to turn us back to the only solid ground we can find: His Church on earth.